Copy (clone) your E2B USB drive

 If you copy the \_ISO\MyE2B.cfg file from your E2B USB Removable drive, it may have the NOHELPER variable set inside the MyE2B.cfg file.
 On Fixed-disk USB drives, the NOHELPER variable will stop Windows ISOs from working correctly (the ISO won't be loaded as a virtual CD).

 E2B USB Fixed/hard drives should not have the NOHELPER variable set in the \_ISO\MyE2B.cfg file, so if you want it to work on both types of USB drive, delete the NOHELPER variable from the \_ISO\MyE2B.cfg file.
-USB HDDs will still need a USB Flash 'Helper' drive to boot Windows Install ISOs and some WinPE ISOs, or you can convert Windows Vista+ ISOs to .imgPTN files.E2B USB Removable will boot slightly faster if the NOHELPER variable is set.
+USB HDDs will still need a USB Flash 'Helper' drive to boot Windows Install ISOs and some WinPE ISOs, or you can convert Windows Vista+ ISOs to .imgPTN files.E2B USB when used on a Removable USB drive will boot slightly faster if the NOHELPER variable is set.

 Although it is possible to use dd.exe or RMPrepUSB File->Drive and Drive->File to make an exact clone of one E2B USB drive to another USB drive, it is not recommended for several reasons: